zwang695/alexa-skills-list/README.md

 *Alexa, ask a geek*

 Alexa will ask you 5 trivia questions per game.
-It?s a fun way to test your geek knowledge of a famous movie or TV show.
+It’s a fun way to test your geek knowledge of a famous movie or TV show.

 ***